onkar-shaligram/CoffeeWala-Admin/README.md

 # Aim of the Project
 To improve the Customer experience in Coffee Shops by Effectively transfering the Coffee Preferences from Billing Section to Barista's end.
 Approximately 25~30% increase in Sales is Expected.

+# Connected Apps
+This App is a Client Side application connected to Customer side at https://github.com/onkar-shaligram/CoffeeWala_app

 # Future Additions/Improvements
 Developing a Web application that could Show how much ammount of Coffee Sales happened, Increase/Decrease from Last month, what all Coffee Raw materials to Buy, etc.